 The RBA’s Environmental Sustainability Workgroup (ESWG) convenes members to identify pressing environmental issues in climate change, water and waste, and collaborate on solutions that drive improvement not only within their organizations, but throughout their supply chains.
 The workgroup develops strategies and tools to improve the measurement of environmental impact, improve resource efficiency, and build industry capacity and performance.

-Some of the resources and programs developed by and available to RBA members include:
+Some of the resources and programs developed by the RBA and its members include:

 Environmental Survey: In a landscape full of environmental metrics and surveys, the RBA has created an Environmental Survey targeted to develop suppliers’ capacity to measure and report on simple environmental metrics.
 The Survey collects basic data on greenhouse gas emissions, energy use, water withdrawal, and waste generation, as well as qualitative data on their respective reduction targets and efforts.
 The survey questions are designed to align with major environmental reporting schemas, like the CDP and GHG Protocol, to build supplier familiarity and capacity.
 The RBA Environmental Survey, housed in RBA Online, allows suppliers to report to multiple RBA members through a single submission.